 Smith’s philanthropic activities are not limited to career and educational programs.
-Through the Fund II Foundation, he also supports efforts to protect human rights, promote benefits of the outdoors, cultivate music appreciation and education, and preserve the African American culture and history.
+Through the Fund II Foundation, he also supports efforts to protect human rights, promote benefits of the outdoors, cultivate music appreciation and education, and preserve African American culture and history.
 He also offers leadership to a number of other organizations as a board member for Robert F. Kennedy Human Rights, the Chairman of Carnegie Hall, a Member of the Executive Committee of the Business Roundtable, a member of the Cornell Engineering College Council, and a member of the Board of Overseers of Columbia Business School.

 In recognition of his “emphasis on education and support for current and future generations” Smith received the Carnegie Medal of Philanthropy in 2019.
 Smith has also been recognized with the Congressional Black Caucus Foundation Chair’s Award, the UNCF’s President’s Award, the Ripple of Hope Award from Robert F. Kennedy Human Rights, and the Humanitarian of the Year Award from the Robert Toigo Foundation.
 Smith was honored to receive the Jackie Robinson Foundation ROBIE Achievement in Industry Award.
 He received the Morehouse Candle Award in Business and Philanthropy in 2018, and he became Ebony’s inaugural recipient of the John H. Johnson Award in part due to his $34 million gift to eliminate Morehouse graduates’ student debt.
 In 2017, Smith became the first African American to sign the Giving Pledge, promising to give away half of his net worth earned during his lifetime.

 Also in 2017, Forbes’ named Smith one of the 100 Greatest Living Business Minds due to his professional accomplishments and leadership in social justice advocacy.
 Two years later, he was inducted into the Texas Business Hall of Fame.
-As the head of Vista, which invests exclusively in data, technology and enterprise software companies, Smith has overseen the firm’s success across a range of investment strategies, including private equity, permanent capital, credit and public equity.
+As the head of Vista, which invests exclusively in enterprise software, data and technology-enabled businesses, Smith has overseen the firm’s success across a range of investment strategies, including private equity, permanent capital, public equity and credit.